Illinois LGBTQIA+ Resource Hub

 LAGBAC – Chicago’s LGBTQ+ Bar Association – is based in Chicago and serves the greater metropolitan area.
 LAGBAC is an inclusive community of legal professionals dedicated to promoting equality, advancing justice, and fostering excellence in the legal field:

-Provides general legal information and resources relating to discrimination for LGBTQ identity/HIV status (intake form):
+Lambda Legal Help Desk provides general legal information and resources relating to discrimination for LGBTQ identity/HIV status:

-Resource guide for older LGBTQ+ folks in Illinois:
+Resource guide for older LGBTQ+ adults in Illinois:

 Frequently Asked Questions